 Hometown: San Francisco, California

-Aisha Tyler serves as the new host of the critically acclaimed improv show “Whose Line Is It Anyway?,” which features the return of cast members Ryan Stiles, Wayne Brady and Colin Mochrie.
+Aisha Tyler serves as the host of the critically acclaimed improv show “Whose Line Is It Anyway?,” which features the cast members Ryan Stiles, Wayne Brady and Colin Mochrie.

 Tyler is an award-winning director, actor, comedian, bestselling author, podcaster and activist.
 She co-hosted the CBS daytime talker “The Talk,” for six seasons, departing at the end of season seven, to focus on her career as a director.

 She currently voices superspy Lana Kane on the Emmy-winning hit comedy “Archer,” the winner of several Television Critics’ Choice Awards.
 “Archer’s” tenth season debuted in late May 2019.
 Tyler also currently plays forensic psychologist Tara Lewis on the long-running hit “Criminal Minds.”
 Originally brought on for just six episodes, she was promoted to cast regular, and directed episodes of the show in both 2018 and 2019.
 The series finale season of “Criminal Minds” has wrapped and will air its final episodes in the upcoming season.